Donald Henry Gaskins: 1970

-1971
+1971 or 1972

-He poisoned Martha Ann Dicks ("Clyde"), aged 20, in March 1971 either because she said Pee Wee was the father of her unborn child, or because she was an alleged drug dealer who supplied Kirby and Allsbrook with drugs.
+Gaskins claims to have poisoned Martha Ann Dicks, Jr. (also known as "Clyde"), 20, in March 1971 or 1972, because of a rumor Gaskins was the father of her unborn child, because she was an alleged drug dealer who had supplied Kirby and Allsbrook, and/or because she got married and left for Texas to be with her wife.
+Dicks' bones were found in a ditch, but lost when given to a university to study.
+The box containing her remains was recovered on June 13, 2025, from a closet at the College of Charleston campus.

 1973

-Gaskins was an overt racist and he raped and drowned both Doreen Hope Dempsey, 22, and her two-year-old daughter, Robin Michelle Dempsey in June 1973.
-Gaskins had befriended Doreen Dempsey several years prior and was angry upon hearing she had become pregnant a second time with an African American man.
+Gaskins raped and drowned Doreen Hope Dempsey, 22, and her two-year-old daughter Robin Michelle Dempsey in June 1973.
+Gaskins had befriended Doreen Dempsey several years prior and (as an overt racist) became angry upon hearing she had become pregnant a second time by an African American man.
 She had been living with Gaskins's friend Johnny Sellers and his brother Carl Sellers in North Charleston, South Carolina.
 They brought her to Gaskins's home in Prospect, and left her there to speak with Gaskins about staying with him for a short time while she was pregnant.
 Upset that Doreen was having a second biracial child, Gaskins responded by walking her to his backyard pond where he drowned both the mother and her toddler.

 1974

-In June 1974, Gaskins shot his friend and criminal associate Johnny Sellers, aged 36, in the back of the head, and stabbed to death Johnny's ex-girlfriend Jessie Ruth Judy, aged 22, after Sellers asked for money he was owed from the sale of a stolen boat.
-Gaskins feared Sellers would reveal Gaskins was also involved in an auto theft ring.
+In June 1974, Gaskins shot his friend and criminal associate Johnny Sellers, age 36, in the back of the head, and stabbed to death Johnny's ex-girlfriend Jessie Ruth Judy, age 22, after Sellers asked for money he was owed from the sale of a stolen boat.
+Gaskins feared Sellers would reveal Gaskins's involvement in the boat theft and sale.
+Gaskins was also involved in an auto theft ring.
 Jessie Judy was murdered at the same time because she could have told police about Gaskins's criminal activities, including murdering her boyfriend, Johnny Sellers.